Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 ---------------

 To start off, be sure that you have installed Python 3.8.
-Next, you need to decide if you want to develop against the Stable or Develop version of Red.
+Next, you need to decide if you want to develop against the Stable or Develop version of Blue.
 Depending on what your goal is should help determine which version you need.

 .. attention::
     The Develop version may have changes on it which break compatibility with the Stable version and other cogs.
-    If your goal is to support both versions, make sure you build compatibility layers or use separate branches to keep compatibility until the next Red release
+    If your goal is to support both versions, make sure you build compatibility layers or use separate branches to keep compatibility until the next Blue release

 Open a terminal or command prompt and type one of the following
-    Stable Version: :code:`python3.8 -m pip install -U Red-DiscordBot`
+    Stable Version: :code:`python3.8 -m pip install -U Blue-DiscordBot`

 .. note::

-  To install the development version, replace ``Red-DiscordBot`` in the above commands with the link below. **The development version of the bot contains experimental changes.
+  To install the development version, replace ``Blue-DiscordBot`` in the above commands with the link below. **The development version of the bot contains experimental changes.
 It is not intended for normal users.** We will not support anyone using the development version in any support channels.
 Using the development version may break third party cogs and not all core